2024 Alabama vs. Vanderbilt football game: Second quarter

 The quarter began with Vanderbilt facing a 3rd-and-8 situation, where Pavia scrambled for a first down, with an additional 15 yards added due to a face mask penalty against Alabama's Jihaad Campbell, moving the ball to Alabama's 22-yard line.
 After a roughing the passer penalty on Alabama's Que Robinson that gave Vanderbilt another fresh set of downs, Pavia converted another third down on a keeper, setting up 1st-and-goal at the 1-yard line.
 Following an Alabama timeout to avoid a 12-men penalty, Alexander scored his 2nd touchdown of the game from one-yard out.
 The 17-play, 75-yard drive consumed 9:50 of game time, increasing Vanderbilt's lead to 20–7 with 9:32 remaining in the half.

 Alabama's subsequent possession was marred by several difficulties, with Emmanuel Henderson fumbling the kickoff return, albeit being ruled down by contact upon review.
 Starting from their own 14, Alabama's drive stalled quickly, with a sack on second down leading to a third-and-long situation.
-An initially ruled first-down catch bobbled by Williams on third-and-11 was overturned upon review, forcing Alabama to punt.
+An initially ruled first-down catch bobbled by Coleman-Williams on third-and-11 was overturned upon review, forcing Alabama to punt.
 Vanderbilt capitalized on their good field position at their own 42, moving into Alabama territory before being stopped on third down.
 Taylor successfully kicked a 51-yard field goal, which extended Vanderbilt's lead to 23–7 with 4:10 left in the half.

 After a short kickoff return, Alabama started at their 16-yard line.
 Successful plays for Alabama's drive included a 14-yard run by Justice Haynes and a crucial third-down conversion by Kobe Prentice, including a targeting call against Vanderbilt that was overturned upon review.
 A few plays later, Miller broke free for a long run to the Vanderbilt 3-yard line.
 Following this, Miller scored his second touchdown of the day on a 3-yard run, which narrowed Vanderbilt's lead to 23–14 with 1:25 remaining in the half.

 After Vanderbilt received the ball and converted another third down to reach Alabama territory, their momentum was stalled by a delay of game penalty, leading to a third-and-15 situation.
 After initially lining up for a 60-yard field goal attempt, Vanderbilt opted to punt following a timeout.
 Going into halftime, Vanderbilt maintained an unexpected 23–14 lead with a significantly longer time of possession of 21 minutes and 28 seconds out of the total 30 minutes of play and converting 7 out of 10 third-down attempts, coupled with Alabama's defensive lapses and penalties.
 For the first time in the 2024 season, Alabama quarterback Milroe failed to score in a half of play.